-

 How we create value

-We recognise that our workforce is key to driving our performance and productivity and that the diversity of our people, cultures and network sets us apart.
+Our employees are key to driving our performance and productivity and the diversity of our people, cultures and network sets us apart.

 How we serve and engage